FailAcademy/learning/wdp-vancouver/_slides/week-07/04-wp-ajax-api.md

 # How to Use Nonces

-You generate them at the point of the action and then validate it at the target.
+You **generate them at the point of the action** and then **validate it at the target**.
 Nonces can be placed in a link, hidden form field, or Ajax request.

 To create a nonce to use in an Ajax request, you use the following function: